waldrain/waldrain.github.io/pv.md

 2021-12-03 10:40 sun is shining, finally switched from mains to pv again.

-2021-12-15 Started attaching Cornelius' used PV poanels directly to the battery, in pairs providing 230 Wp, 60 Vmax,
+2021-12-15 Started attaching Cornelius' used PV poanels directly to the battery, in pairs, each providing 230 Wp, 4.7 A short circuit, 65.4 V open circuit, limited by the battery + BMS + inverter to 29 V, so they will never be able to provide more than max.
+130 W per pair...

 Monitoring individual cells; voltages until november were measured with my faulty voltmeter reporting too low values; from december onwards using conrnelius voltmeter: